 Built in 1976 on the ruins of two burned godowns (storage warehouses), this blue monstrosity incongruously houses furniture stores and design studios of all sorts.

-If you walk in the other direction, you find yourself the oldest housing estate in Singapore: Tiong Bahru.
+If you walk in the other direction, you find yourself in the oldest housing estate in Singapore: Tiong Bahru.

 This neighborhood is home to Tiong Bahru Market and Food Centre, which has some of the best hawker stalls in the country (it’s so well known that the Havelock MRT station has a large, grammatically incorrect poster titled “Reminiscing Tiong Bahru”).

-Havelock also gave us our first glimpse into Singapore’s religious life, from elaborate Giok Hong Tian Temple — one of the oldest temples in Singapore — to tiny tree-side altars.
+Havelock also gave us our first glimpse into Singapore’s religious life, from the elaborate Giok Hong Tian Temple — one of the oldest temples in Singapore — to tiny tree-side altars.

 Outram Park